-\item Nakanishi and Schlag \cite{NS12} constructed a (globally invariant) center-stable manifold around the soliton manifold $ K $ for the nonlinear Klein–Gordon equation on $ \mathbb{R}^{d} $;
+\item Nakanishi and Schlag \cite{NS12} constructed a (globally invariant) center-stable manifold near a soliton manifold $ K $ for some nonlinear Klein–Gordon equation in $ \mathbb{R}^{d} $;

-\item Krieger, Nakanishi and Schlag \cite{KNS15} obtained (globally invariant) center-stable manifolds of ground states (invariant under scale and translation) and ground state solitons (invariant under scale, translation and Lorentz transform), respectively, for the critical wave equation in $ \dot{H}^1(\mathbb{R}^{d}) $;
+\item Krieger, Nakanishi and Schlag \cite{KNS15} obtained (globally invariant) center-stable manifolds of ground states (invariant under scale and translation) and ground state solitons (invariant under scale, translation and Lorentz transform), respectively, for some critical wave equation in $ \dot{H}^1(\mathbb{R}^{d}) $;

-\item Jin, Lin and Zeng \cite{JLZ17} built (locally invariant) center-(un)stable and center manifolds of a smooth manifold $ K $ obtained by spatial translation of certain traveling wave solution for the Gross–Pitaevskii equation; also under some non-degeneracy conditions, such manifolds would be globally invariant and thus unique. \end{enumerate}
+\item Jin, Lin and Zeng \cite{JLZ17} build (locally invariant) center-(un)stable and center manifolds for a smooth manifold $ K $ arising from spatial translations of a certain traveling wave solution of the Gross--Pitaevskii equation; moreover, under appropriate non-degeneracy conditions, these manifolds become globally invariant and hence unique. \end{enumerate}